papicella/customer-api/README.md

 The Spring Cloud Kubernetes plug-in implements the integration between Kubernetes and Spring Boot.
 It provides access to the configuration data of a ConfigMap using the Kubernetes API.
 It make so easy to integrate Kubernetes ConfigMap directly with the Spring Boot externalized configuration mechanism, so that Kubernetes ConfigMaps behave as an alternative property source for Spring Boot configuration:

-If you have followed this step by step using the same ConfigMap and Secret names then you can use an already loaded image as follows on DockerHub
+If you have followed this step by step using the same ConfigMap and Secret names then you can use an already loaded OCI image as follows on DockerHub which will be our Spring Boot API using Spring Cloud Kubernetes

 * pasapples/customer-api-mysql